tallbreadstick/CSIT327-G1-ctf-academy/README.md

 ### Ranking and Streaks

 As users complete challenges, points are awarded to their accounts.
 Every consecutive day in which a challenge is solved awards a growing score multiplier.
 Breaking a steak resets the score multiplier.
 Scores and streaks are also stored persistently in the application's backend database.

+### Terminal

+When solving challenges, users are provided with a terminal or command interface with a fixed set of built-in commands.
+(Commands TBA)

+### Scripts

+When solving challenges, users are provided with code editors to write scripts for automated tasks.
+The default scripting language provided is python, with the possibility of javascript being added in the future.

+### WebView

+When solving challenges, users are also provided with a web browser which they can use to access sites within the challenge using a GUI.
+This could use an `<iframe>` tag in the frontend, with most sites being restricted by default.
+Each challenge specification will also come with a list of `allowed_sites` as a whitelist.